Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "We've been haulin' asphalt," the driver said.
 "It ain't too clean back there and it sure ain't comfortable."

 "I don't care," Stuart said.
 "Whatever it is.
-I...just need to get to The Valley."
+I...just need to get to Canoga park.
+I think it's in The Valley."

 Stuart was sure he felt every bump there was on the road.
 He tried to sleep but the constant jarring didn't let him.
 That he was locked in the pitch black trailer from the outside didn't help him relax, either.